Editor’s note: This article has been updated in light of the UK-EU trade deal that was agreed at the end of 2020 and is now in place.

 To use this system, and as mentioned earlier, you’ll need to use simplified declarations.

-As mentioned above, you’ll also need to make a supplementary declaration within six months of the import.
+As mentioned above, for either of the two simplified options above, you’ll also need to make a supplementary declaration within six months of the import.
 You might have to make an Intrastat declaration too.

-UK businesses will need one or more of three different types of EORI number as of 1 January 2021, depending on where you import and export:
+UK businesses must have one or more of three different types of EORI number as depending on where they import and export:

-- Business in Great Britain: To trade goods with EU countries, you’ll need an EORI number that starts with GB.
-However, if your business only moves goods between Northern Ireland and the Republic of Ireland – and nowhere else – then it won’t usually require an EORI number.
+- Business in Great Britain: To trade goods with EU countries, you need an EORI number that starts with GB.
+However, if your business only moves goods between Northern Ireland and the and the EU, including the Republic of Ireland – and nowhere else – then it won’t usually need to use an EORI number.

-- Businesses moving goods to or from Northern Ireland: If you move goods to or from Northern Ireland (outside of moving goods to the Republic of Ireland), you’ll need a second EORI number that starts with XI.
+- Businesses moving goods to or from Northern Ireland: If you move goods to or from Northern Ireland (outside of moving goods to and from the EU), you need a second EORI number that starts with XI.

 - Businesses making declarations or getting customs decisions in EU countries: If your business makes declarations or gets customs decisions in an EU country, you’ll need to get an EORI from the customs authority in the EU country where you submit your first declaration, or request your first decision.